Declutter Your Home One Day At A Time

-Your sorting area needs to contain 5 boxes, bags, totes or tubs.
+Your sorting area needs to contain five boxes, bags, totes, or tubs.

 - Give away

 I know setting up a sorting area is nothing new.
-My twist on this is to ALWAYS have one set up.
+My twist on this is: ALWAYS have one set up in your home.

 Yes, at all times.

-This keeps simplifying at the forefront of your mind and reduces the clutter in your home on a more slow and steady pace.
+This keeps simplifying at the forefront of your mind and reduces the clutter in your home at a more slow and steady pace.